Los Angeles police ID gunman in shooting of 3 officers – KION546

 “Although we believe they will recover physically, each of these officers will live with the memory of almost losing their lives at the hands of a wanted fugitive in a hail of gunfire,” the board wrote.
 “What occurred last night to these Metropolitan Division K9 officers happens all too often to law enforcement officers and is a stark reminder of the inherent danger every officer faces when they put on their uniform each day.”

+Magana was released to parole supervision in April 2022 after completing about two years of a five-year sentence for the Los Angeles County robbery conviction, according to the California prisons department.
+He was released early because he received credits under good conduct and program participation guidelines.

+He had previously been convicted of possession of ammunition by a former felon and possession of a firearm by a felon in separate cases, the corrections agency said.

-LAPD officers were looking for a parolee at large, later identified as Magana, around 4 p.m.
-Wednesday.
+On Wednesday, LAPD officers were looking for a parolee at large, later identified as Magana, around 4 p.m.
 But when they found him, he was barricaded in a shed and refused to obey commands to surrender, the department said.

+It was not immediately clear why the officers were looking for Magana.

 K-9 officers were called in to help, and the officers used what police described as a gas “chemical agent” in another effort to force Magana to surrender.